 -

-Adopts various green building technologies, including energy-saving facilities such as solar power generation and rainwater recycling systems to reduce carbon footprints.
+Green spaces and energy-saving features, such as solar power generation and a rainwater recycling system to reduce its carbon footprint.

 -

-Uses permeable paving and vegetation cover to enhance the ecological benefits of the park and mitigate urban heat island effects.
+Uses permeable paving and vegetation cover to enhance the ecological benefits of the park and mitigate the urban heat island effect.

 -

-Design takes full account of ventilation and natural light to minimize energy consumption.
+The design maximizes natural ventilation and daylight to minimize energy consumption.

 Photos sources: Official Website of Kai Tak Sports Park